qmk/qmk_firmware/docs/arm_debugging.md

 This tool is a software package manager and it is used to help us get the necessary dependencies.

-XPM runs using Node.js so grab that form [here](https://nodejs.org/en/).
+XPM runs using Node.js so grab that from [here](https://nodejs.org/en/).
 After installation, open a terminal and type `npm -v`.
 A reply with the version number means that the installation was successful.

 XPM installation instructions can be found [here](https://www.npmjs.com/package/xpm) and are OS specific.
 Entering `xpm --version` to your terminal should return the software version.